-Marketers define an MQL as a lead they believe has a high probability of turning into a customer.
-Closed loop analytics can offer you a tool to understand your current customers and their path to becoming a customer.
+Marketers define an MQL as a B2B sales lead they believe has a high probability of turning into a customer.
+Closed-loop analytics can offer you a tool to understand your current customers and their path to becoming a customer.
 You should be able to see how they interacted with your business until they made a purchase.
-You can use your current customers' behavior to help gauge the value of new prospects.
+You can use your current customers' behavior and meaningful customer data to help gauge the value of new prospects.

 These two resources will also help you with lead scoring:

-- Buyer personas: Buyer personas are profiles of ideal customers, based upon the information that you have from current customers or marketing data.
+- Buyer personas: Buyer personas are profiles of ideal customers (otherwise known as ideal customer profiles — ICPs), based upon the information that you have from current customers or marketing data.
 Some information you may use could include age, income, gender, job position, and so on.
-For instance, your ideal customer may be a buyer for a large electronics company, make $100,000 a year, and has worked at this position for three years.
+For instance, your ideal customer may be a buyer for a large electronics company, make $100,000 a year, and has worked at their position for three years.

 - Lead scoring:You may also assign a value to every lead that you have, based on the information they've shared with you, as well as the ways they've interacted with your business or website.
-For instance, a prospect who closely matches one of your buyer personas or who added items to a shopping cart but did not buy might get relatively high lead scores.
+For instance, a prospect who closely matches one of your buyer personas; clicked on one of your cold emails and downloladed an eBook; or who added items to a shopping cart but did not buy might get relatively high lead scores.

 About Lead Scrubbing